fstwn/malt/README.md

 If you want to contribute by adding submodules, please add your modules in the `/malt` directory.
-Make sure that you have installed the malt package in development mode using `pip install -e`.
+Make sure that you have installed the malt package in development mode using `pip install -e .`.

 ### 7.3 Tests